sashacsy/arca-docs/docs/migration/migration-tasks/post-migration.md

 ## Arca Office Tasks

+### Pathauto paths

+Define paths for URL aliases, in consultation with Arca Admins.

 ### User Accounts
 Create user accounts for primary migration contacts with the roles of site administrator and repository administrator.